 You can also move your user-defined presets to other computers using Export/Import Presets.
 Export/Import Presets is not restricted to Creative Cloud computers.

 Note: Make sure that you use the same folder structure for when you move the actions to a new computer.
-Otherwise, it's possible that some actions don't function correctly.
+Otherwise, some actions may not function correctly.